Hidatsa language

 A description of Hidatsa-Mandan culture, including a grammar and vocabulary of the language, was published in 1877 by Washington Matthews, a government physician who lived among the Hidatsa at the Fort Berthold Indian Reservation.

 More recently, the language has been the subject of work in the generative grammar tradition.

+In 2019, it was estimated that there were fewer than 65 fluent speakers of the language.